 The best time to tan is in the morning, ideally before 11am.
 It can be soooo tempting to just skip right to the high-power sun and get as much exposure as possible during those powerful noontime hours.
 This method will almost always result in burns, uneven tans, and skin damage.

 It’s better to stick to a schedule and get your sun exposure in the morning when the amount of sun is relatively mild.
 Let the tan slowly build up over time, and it will look its best.
+You could try tan-through swimwear to help even your tan out.

 If you really want to speed things up, you can supplement your outdoor tanning schedule with some tanning lotions, self tanners, or perhaps a spray tan.
 This regimen will likely allow you to speed up the overall process.